ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 abstract class TooltipShape
 ```

 Describes a single area or point with additional information that can be accessed when PiWeb Monitor is in info mode.
-You can specify a characteristic and a measurement in form of their base64 encoded `Guids`, to display a very detailed tooltip that contains information about the measurement value.
+You can specify a characteristic and a measurement in form of their base64 encoded `Guids`, to display a very detailed tooltip that contains information about the measured value.
 You must specify both `Guids` to display these additional information.

 **text `string`**